Pinkvilla: Events

-The platform Pinkvilla’s first event collaboration was with Lux, for the Lux Golden Rose Awards in 2018.
+The platform Pinkvilla's event collaboration was with Lux, for the Lux Golden Rose Awards in 2018.
 In 2022, Pinkvilla witnessed two large-scale events, Pinkvilla Style Icons and HallyuTalk Awards.
 Pinkvilla Style Icons is the first independent on-ground event for Pinkvilla.
 Its first edition was held on 16 June 2022 and marked fifteen years in business for the brand.

 The HallyuTalk awards was India's first awards show to recognize Korean entertainment at a large scale, garnering a reach of over 275 million.